Do you have ADHD?

 I feel so much differently about work.
 I am better able to stay on top of my tasks which makes it so much easier to be "done with work at the end of the day" and not feel like I am carrying work around with me.

 Those of us with ADHD or ADHD tendencies often develop beliefs about ourselves and our abilities over the years.
 Stories like, “I’m too slow.”
-“I never follow through.” and “I’m terrible with time.” follow us around like a shadow and hold us back from the growth we seek.
+“I never follow through.” and “I’m terrible with time.” follow us around like a shadow and hold us back from the life we want.
 In step one of the system, you begin uncovering these beliefs.

 Just like a GPS, we can’t get to where we’re going if we don’t know where we’re at; step one provides that critical point of reference.
-In addition, you will learn self-coaching skills to begin rewiring those neural pathways, shifting your beliefs, and creating different results for yourself.
+You learn the art of the pause and actionable self-coaching tools, which help you create awareness and make powerful shifts as you move toward your goals.

 While the concept of pausing seems simple, implementation can feel challenging.
 That’s okay.
 We are humans with ADHD.
 We are not robots.
 We are not aiming for perfection.
 By implementing an imperfect PAUSE practice, we learn how to:

 A core skill in working with your ADHD brain is learning to create awareness of your thoughts, feelings, and actions.
-It’s no secret that as ADHDers, we have A LOT of thoughts, we tend to be sensitive or experience strong emotions, and we often act impulsively.
-Learning the tools of self coaching allows us to slow down and be more intentional about how we choose to think, feel, and act throughout our day.
+It’s no secret that as ADHDers, we have A LOT of thoughts, we tend to experience strong emotions (hello, emotional dysregulation, and rejection sensitivity!), and we often act impulsively.
+Combined with the pause work in week 2, self-coaching helps us slow down and be more intentional about how we show up and experience each day.

 Those of us with ADHD or ADHD tendencies often develop beliefs about ourselves and our abilities over the years.
 Stories like, “I’m too slow.”
 “I never follow through.” and “I’m terrible with time.” follow us around like a shadow and hold us back from the growth we seek.
 In month one, we begin uncovering these beliefs, questioning them, and using the self coaching tools to help us shift them as we develop greater confidence in ourselves and our abilities.